Free & Open · MariaDB 10.11 · Version 6

 📤

-Approved orders are batched and written as a CSV file consumed by the OACT platform, which executes the actual trades.
+Approved orders are batched and submitted to a platform (e.g. OACT, or directly to a trading venue), which executes the actual trades.

 → Order lifecycle